dsksh/dsksh.github.io/en/call.md

     - Please check our [research topics](./index.html#research-en) and describe your point of interest in the mail.
         - Exact matching of specialties is not required, if you are enthusiastic about studying.
     - See also [https://www.jaist.ac.jp/english/admissions/](https://www.jaist.ac.jp/english/admissions/).<br /><br />
 - **Students of JAIST**: Please contact by email.
+I don't recommend coming directly to the lab.
 We can have an interview as needed.

 ### Email address